 OUR ANSWER: It is pertinent to point out that Mayaben Kodnani was not a Minister in 2002 but a local MLA.
 Between 2002 and 2007 there are several news reports that describe her as a rebel BJP MLA in the anti-Modi Keshubhai faction.
 Nevertheless Ms. Kodnani is on trial.
 Let the courts settle her fate.
-Though Maya Kodnani has been convicted, and now she has to be assumed as guilty until proved innocent by the higher courts, there is an article worth reading on this conviction.
+And let me also tell you that on the day Maya Kodnani was supposed to be leading any mob in Naroda, she was actually in Ahmedabad.
 There was only one BJP man against whom there could have been a credible case, the late Haren Pandya accused of demolishing a dargah.
-While the courts will decide the merits of the case against Mayaben Kodnani, this writer is certain that she will be acquitted one day because on that day she was in Ahmedabad.
+While the courts will decide the merits of the case against Mayaben Kodnani, this writer is certain that she will be acquitted because on that day she was in Ahmedabad.
 But we will not jump to conclusions- and respect the courts decision.
 But it does seem unbelievable that a BJP MLA like Mayaben Kodnani will be foolish enough to actually lead a 17,000 strong mob targeting and killing Muslims in 2002 in broad daylight in Naroda Patiya on 28 Feb 2002 so that there would be 17,000 witnesses against her!
-Now the trial court has convicted her, but the judgment has been criticized for not having her run her terms of 10 years and 18 years concurrently and instead give 28 years.

 There is no case against Nitinbhai Patel, no specific accusations beyond the odd story of Muslims voting en-bloc against him in 2002 due to his “alleged” role.